mlbench/mlbench-docs/tutorials.rst

     $ docker build -t mlbench/pytorch-tutorial:latest mlbench-pytorch-tutorial/
     $ docker push mlbench/pytorch-tutorial:latest

-The image is now built and available fur running in MLBench
+The image is now built and available for running in MLBench.

 Running the code in MLBench
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~